waggle-sensor/summer2024/chris/blog.md

 ## 06/27/2024
 Today I started trying to define a model that could predict my data.
 I started with the mnist example that I received from Yongho.
 I simplified the model structure to a simple feedforward network and customized it to use a pandas dataset.
 I then tried classifying data, but the model didn't converge.
 Despite this, I had a relatively high accuracy.
 This doesn't seem right, so I'll need to dig further into this.

+## 06/28/2024
+Yongho and I are planning to move the mimir and grafana instances off of the NX in order to save resources on the NX.
+We are getting a laptop to have a metrics instance on.

 ## 07/01/2024
+Taking a look at the data I had gathered, there was not a strong correlation between any measurements except the tegra measurement of cpu utilization and power.
+Taking a step back, we decided to simplify our data gathering process at least initially.
+Instead of randomization, we decided to linearly interpolate the data and to add an option to use cpu only.

 ## 07/02/2024
+I spent today splitting up the ansible playbook into a modular design.
+With this, we can enable or disable various aspects of the system when flashing a new device.
+This both makes the process more modular and more reproducible.
+I also continued to look at my data.

 ## 07/03/2024
+I spent today flashing the laptop and looking at the deterministic cpu data.
+Once again, the only plots that are correlated are the tegra measurements of cpu and power.
+This means we need to take a step back and look at our variables once again.
+We decided to recreate this experiement on the NX instead of on W023.
+We will try this next week.

 ## 07/08/2024
+I reflashed the NX in order to remvoe the extra bloat that was added to the device.
+I also tested that the laptop's mimir and grafana instaces were working.

 ## 07/09/2024
+Today I spent figuring out why we weren't seeing any metrics published to the database.
+It turns out that we needed to specify the http protocol in the address for the laptop.
+That is, we needed to turn 10.31.81.129:8080... into http://10.31.81.129:8080.
+Now, we are getting metrics published!
+Unfortunately, we aren't getting any tegra metrics published because nvidia changed the format for jetpack 5.1.2.
+Yongho is working on rewriting the jetson-exporter and then we will have data to look at.

 ## 07/10/2024
 Today I caught up on documentation.
 I started by catching up on my blog.
 Then, I started working on starting final documentation to recreate my project from the summer.
 This includes perf-mon, stressme, and results.